Vitamin A supplements are helpful for children who have a

 Recommended daily allowances per day by age

-Now consider the “tolerable upper intake level" (UL)—the amount of retinol that kids shouldn’t exceed:
+Now consider the "Tolerable Upper Intake Level" (UL)—the amount of preformed vitamin A that kids shouldn’t exceed:

 Recommended maximum intake per day by age